Cardinals vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers' Clayton Kershaw (4-1) will make his sixth start of the season.
+- The Dodgers will send Noah Syndergaard (0-3) to the mound for his sixth start this season.

 |Opponent